greenboxal/doggohub/doc/ci/yaml/README.md

 ```

 `none` also re-uses the project workspace, but skips all Git operations
-(including GitLab Runner's pre-clone script, if present).
+(including DoggoHub Runner's pre-clone script, if present).
 It is mostly useful
 for jobs that operate exclusively on artifacts (e.g., `deploy`).
 Git repository
 data may be present, but it is certain to be out of date, so you should only
 rely on files brought into the project workspace from cache or artifacts.